FrancescoCoding/HydroFlora-App/README.md

     - These fragments are animations for user feedback, so that they know the app is not breaking while they wait for the operations to complete.
 They do not show on the Navigation image.

 # 3. Reflective Statement 🔊
 I have had a lot of fun creating the logic for this app, working with XML Layouts as opposed to CSS has had its challenges, but I am satisfied with the overall result of my work.
-The app is currently only missing the implementation of the HTTP Multipart form-data request to send the images as files to the API, which is already working in my Postman environment.
+The app is currently only missing the implementation of the HTTP Multipart form-data request to send the images as files to the Plant Recognition API, which is already working in my Postman environment.

 ![image](https://user-images.githubusercontent.com/64712227/205905933-2e017361-11a6-470a-86f2-a2312aedd59e.png)